PrismaLog/PrismaLog.github.io/index.md

 ### Export

-- Export as simple csv-file with basic information
+- Export a simple csv-file with basic information
-- Export as detailed csv-file with IDs of all records
+- Export a detailed csv-file with IDs of all records

 - - -